eddie1397/Guess-my-number/README.md

 # Guess My Number

 ## Description:
 Guess my number is a game that I created with a little bit of extra time on my hands.
 In this game, you do exactly what the title is saying... guessing.
-You will have 20 lives that will be represented by your score in the bottom right-hand corner.
-After every guess, you will be told whether the number was too high or too low.
-Continue guessing until you get the right number.
-Be careful though, if your score reaches 0 you will have to start completely over!
-If you ever want to start the game again just press the again button on the top left corner.
+You will have 20 lives to guess correcly as many times as you can.
 Have FUN and Happy guessing!

 ***

 ## Installation w/ Git  👨‍💻